This article was originally published in January 2021 but was updated in June 2022.

 Telemedicine can be a significant approach to assisting those in need who can’t receive proper care in hospitals at the moment; schools, specifically, can benefit from implementing a telehealth solution that can keep kids in school and treat them in place.

-Let's take a closer look at the challenges COVID-19 poses on our current healthcare system, and some of the benefits that come with school-based telemedicine as the world stands today:
+Let’s take a closer look at the challenges COVID-19 poses to our current healthcare system and some of the benefits that come with school-based telemedicine as the world stands today:

 Current challenges of the healthcare system

 One of the most significant challenges faced by our healthcare system during the pandemic involves financial pressure.
 According to a report by the American Hospital Association, an estimated $202.6 billion accounted for losses in the hospitals and health systems across the country between March and June 2020, totaling an average loss of $50.7 billion per month.
 The factors that impacted this lost revenue included COVID-19 hospitalization costs, cancelation of services unrelated to the virus, additional costs associated with personal protective equipment and money provided to hospital workers as additional support during these trying times.

 As mentioned, fewer patients are getting treated for their chronic diseases and other non-COVID-related symptoms.
 This means care providers have a backlog of patients that need help maintaining their conditions, which not only affects the hospitals, but more severely the long-term health of those patients in need.

 How school-based telemedicine can assist